EMPHATICSoft/emphaticsoft/README.md

 ## How to Develop EMPHATIC Code

-In order to add to make changes to EMPHATIC software, you will need to create your own git Branch.
+In order to make changes to EMPHATIC software, you will need to create your own git Branch.
 After you have pulled the emphaticsoft repository, you can create a new branch and switch to it by doing:

 ```
 git branch <your_branch_name>